About a year ago, Facebook dropped a nuclear bomb on the eCommerce world when it launched Facebook Shops.

 3. Own a store domain to sell from IF you don’t use Facebook Checkout

-Users in eligible markets who can use Facebook Checkout can sell directly from Instagram.
+Users in eligible markets who can use Facebook Checkout can let customers buy directly through Instagram.

 If you’re not one of those lucky businesses, you’ll need an online store to direct customers from Instagram.